How to implement Jetpack’s Infinite Scroll on your blog

 Test it out!
 You may see a discrepancy between the number of posts shown when the page loads and the posts loaded dynamically, but that’s to be expected.
 The infinite scroll setting affects only the number of posts is fetching itself.
 If you always want a consistent number, you can have infinite scroll obey the Settings → Reading option by doing this:

-Now it’s a good time to change the behavior from displaying the button, to “” in Jetpack → Settings which is what we really wanted from the start.
+Now it’s a good time to change the behavior from displaying the button, to “Load more posts as the reader scrolls down” in Jetpack → Settings which is what we really wanted from the start.
 The reason we worked with the button up until now is that you can’t really test the number of posts loaded if more posts keep appearing while you scroll, don’t you think?

 Other configuration options